xmtp/xmtp-node-go/README.md

 ## Deployments

 Merging a PR to the `main` branch will trigger a new deployment via GitHub Actions and Terraform.

-The default behavior is to deploy `main` to both the `dev` and `production` environments.
-If you'd like to deploy a different branch to `dev`, open a PR with an update to [.github/workflows/deploy.yml](https://github.com/xmtp/xmtp-node-go/blob/main/.github/workflows/deploy.yml#L29) switching from `main` to your branch.
-Remember to PR it back to `main` when you're done.
+The default behavior is to deploy `main` to the `dev` environment.

-Changes will be automatically applied and no user action is required after merging.
+To deploy to `production`, you must move deliberately pick a tag and set the version in Terraform.